Ulrich Sigwart: Early life and education

 Ulrich Sigwart was born on 9 March 1941 in Wuppertal, Germany, the fifth child of August R. Sigwart, a Bayer Industries scientist, and his wife Elizabeth.
 He was an infant when his father died under suspicious circumstances in Nazi-occupied Europe.
 His family has its origins in Tübingen where several members played an important role at the local university.
 Most of his ancestors were doctors, philosophers, or theologians, and a street in Tübingen is named after one of them.
 He was raised by his mother and older siblings, at first in the Black Forest and later towards the north of Germany.

 Sigwart received his medical degree in 1967 from the University of Münster before gaining his MD that same year from the University of Freiburg.
-His internship was completed in a hospital in Lörrach, Switzerland, in 1968.
+His internship was completed in a hospital in Lörrach, Germany, in 1968.

 Early career

-Sigwart moved to the US and completed a residency at Framingham Union Hospital, Framingham, Massachusetts, between 1968–1971.
+Sigwart moved to the US and completed a residency at Framingham Union Hospital, Framingham, Massachusetts, between 1968 and 1971.
 Between 1971 and 1972 he completed a Fellowship in cardiology at Baylor College of Medicine, Houston, and then completed cardiology training at the University Hospital of Zürich in 1973.
 It was during these years that Andreas Gruentzig was working with catheters designed by Charles Dotter to open blood vessels in the groin.